thijssnelleman/automated-reproducibility/reviews/Regularized Feature Selection Landscapes An Empirical Study of Multimodality.md

 The LLM ...
 [] has described the experiment (nearly) perfectly
-[] has described the experiment but is lacking information [] has described the experiment but has introduced false information or made mistakes [] has described an experiment which has nearly no overlap with that found in our work [] Other.
+[] has described the experiment but is lacking information [X] has described the experiment but has introduced false information or made mistakes [] has described an experiment which has nearly no overlap with that found in our work [] Other.
 If it has hallucinated, please describe below.

+Completely false: _The analysis is conducted using local optima networks._

 #### Hypothesis list

 This experiment is used for the following hypotheses: hypothesis_1 Your corrected list (empty if correct):

 #### Metrics list

 The measured metrics in this experiment are: Degree of multimodality Your corrected list (empty if correct):
+Number of local optima, connectedness of the landscape, distribution of the local optiman across the landscape, degree of regularization

+> Degree of multimodality is measured through the four values in the corrected list.

 #### Statistics

 The statistics for the metrics used are: Not specified on page 1.
-Your corrected list (empty if correct):
+Your corrected list (empty if correct): Accuracy

 #### Strategy and Test

 The experiment strategy is summarised as: The learning method is decision trees.
 The specific experimental strategy (e.g., data splitting, cross-validation) is not specified on page 1.
 Your corrected answer (empty if correct):
+The experiment strategy is summarised as: The learning method is decision trees with the defauklt parameters of a specific package.
+The data splitting is 70/30 (train/test).
+No cross-validation.

 The experiment test is summarised as: The paper describes a general trend ('generally drops off'), but specific statistical tests are not mentioned on page 1.
-Your corrected answer (empty if correct):
+Your corrected answer (empty if correct): The paper describes a general trend ('generally drops off'), but specific statistical tests are not mentioned.

 #### Results